KingAshiru/project-dog-classification/README.md

 The second part uses a pretrained network to peform the feature maps and the trains a linear layer to classify the dog breeds from the images.

+## Installation
+The simplest way is to install [Anaconda](https://www.anaconda.com/) and start the Jupyter Notebook dog_app.ipyndb.
-THe supplied setup.sh fil contains command to install some of the required resources, such as the training and validation data.
-The training was run using the folloing AMI at Amazon:
+The supplied setup.sh fil contains command to install some of the required resources, such as the training and validation data.
+The training was run using the following AMI at Amazon:

 Deep Learning AMI (Ubuntu) Version 20.0 (ami-0827ddd2d8e38aa56)